IBM-Cloud/java-helloworld/README.md

   - A wizard will guide you with the deployment options.
 Be sure to choose a unique `Name` for your application
   - In a few minutes, your application should be running at the URL you chose.

+## Next Step
+Ready to learn how to interact with a database?
+Check out this [Sample and tutorial](https://github.com/IBM-Bluemix/get-started-java) to help you get started with a Java EE app, REST API and a database.

 ## Liberty App Accelerator

 For help generating other Liberty samples checkout the Liberty App Accelerator at [wasdev.net/accelerate](http://wasdev.net/accelerate)